typisttech/trellis-newrelic-php/README.md

 **Please provide feedback!** We want to make this library useful in as many projects as possible.
 Please submit an [issue](https://github.com/TypistTech/trellis-newrelic-php/issues/new) and point out what you do and don't like, or fork the project and make suggestions.
 **No issue is too small.**

-## Change log

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

 ## Security